Take a Virtual Tour

 - The individual photographing or videotaping must sign the hospital’s Photographer/Videographer Agreement.

-- Video photography will begin only when instructed by the physician or hospital staff.
+- Video photography will begin only when instructed by the provider or hospital staff.

 - The photographer must obtain permission to photograph or videotape any hospital staff prior to doing so.